Gonzalez & Waddington – Attorneys at Law

 Contact our Seasoned Sex Crime Lawyers

-Unlike most civilian military defense lawyers or your assigned counsel, pleading guilty is not something we commonly recommend.
+Unlike most civilian military defense lawyers or your assigned counsel, we do not commonly recommend pleading guilty.
 Instead, our attorneys force the prosecution to prove their case beyond a reasonable doubt.
-Then, we take almost every allegation to trial and fight the allegations in front of a military jury.
+Then, we take almost every allegation to trial and fight it before a military jury.

 Our trial outcomes speak for themselves.
-The suspected service member and his or her desired outcome is our principal concern.
-Our court-martial defense attorneys maintain lighter caseloads than the average free US military attorney so that we can concentrate on each trial on an individual basis.
-Your trial will not be outsourced to a random lawyer, and we will not push you into taking a dive at the last minute.
+The suspected service member and his or her desired outcome are our principal concerns.
+Our court-martial defense attorneys maintain lighter caseloads than the average free US military attorney so that we can concentrate on each trial individually.
+Your trial will not be outsourced to a random lawyer; we will not push you into diving at the last minute.
 Our court martial lawyers have contested Army court-martial and administrative separation cases in the United States and worldwide.

 • A dishonorable discharge or a dismissal is a mandatory minimum sentence for sexual assault of a child convicted under this statute.